TANF Case Management Program

 TANF CASE MANAGEMENT Program

-Formerly The Empowering People for Success Program (EPS) is a statewide welfare-to-work initiative of the Connecticut Council of Family Service Agencies funded by the Department of Social Services (DSS) and the Department of Labor (DOL).
+Formerly The Safety Net Services Network (Safety Net), TANF (Temporary Assistance for Needy Families) Case Management is a statewide welfare-to-work initiative of the Connecticut Council of Family Service Agencies funded by the Department of Social Services (DSS) and the Department of Labor (DOL).
 The program is designed to assist recipients and past recipients of Temporary Family Assistance (TFA) achieve self-reliance and healthy independence through intensive, solution focused case management and care coordination that identifies and reduces the effect of barriers to sustained employment.

 The TANF (Temporary Assistance to Needy Families) Case Management Program (TANF-CM), formerly known as the Safety Net Program, is a statewide home-based case management and basic needs support program designed to promote self-sufficiency and child well-being provided by the Connecticut Council of Family Service Agencies (CCFSA) through support from both the Department of Social Services (DSS) and the Department of Labor (DOL).
 The program is designed to assist recipients of Temporary Family Assistance (TFA) achieve self-reliance and healthy inter-dependence through intensive, solution focused case management and care coordination that identifies and reduces the effects of barriers to sustained employment.